The SND@LHC neutron shielding

 \section{Introduction}

-The Scattering and Neutrino Detector at the Large Hadron Collider (SND@LHC) \cite{SNDLHC:2022ihg} is a compact hybrid apparatus in the Tl18 tunnel, 480 meters downstream from the ATLAS interaction point (IP1), designed to distinguish the three flavors of neutrinos ($\nu_e$, $\nu_{\mu}$, and $\nu_{\tau}$) with energy ($\rm 100~\rm{GeV}-1~\rm{TeV}$) in the pseudo-rapidity range of $\rm 7.2 < \eta < 8.6$.
+The Scattering and Neutrino Detector at the Large Hadron Collider (SND@LHC)~\cite{SNDLHC:2022ihg} is a compact hybrid apparatus located in the TI18 tunnel, 480 meters downstream from the ATLAS interaction point (IP1).
+It is designed to detect and distinguish the three flavors of neutrinos (\(\nu_{e}\), \(\nu_{\mu}\), and \(\nu_{\tau}\)) in the high-energy regime (100 GeV - 1 TeV) within the pseudo-rapidity range of \(7.2 < \eta < 8.6\).

-The apparatus comprises three main components: the veto, the target region (vertex detector plus electromagnetic calorimeter), and the muon system (hadronic calorimeter plus muon system), as is shown in Figure \ref{snd_detectors}.
-The veto detector of the target region consists of one horizontal plane and two vertically shifted planes, each comprising seven $\rm 42 \times 6 \times 1$ $\rm cm^3$ plastic scintillator bars to identify muons originating from IP1.
-The target section includes five walls, each composed of four emulsion cloud chambers (ECCs) units followed by a Scintillator Fibre tracker (SciFi) station.
-Downstream of the target is the muon system.

-Each ECC module consists of 60 emulsion films, measuring $\rm 19.2 \times 19.2$ $\rm cm^2$, interleaved with 59 tungsten plates, each 1 mm thick.
-The total weight of each module is approximately 41.5 kg, ending in a total target mass of 830 kg.
-The SciFi system comprises five $\rm 40 \times 40$ $\rm cm^2$ x-y planes of staggered scintillating fibers with a 250 $\rm \mu m$ diameter.

-The muon system includes two sections: upstream (US) with the first five stations and downstream (DS) with the last three.
-The muon system functions as a coarse sampling calorimeter (approximately 9.5 interaction lengths), measuring the energy of hadronic jets.
-Each US station comprises 10 stacked horizontal scintillator bars, each measuring $\rm 82.5 \times 6 \times 1$ $\rm cm^3$, similar to the upstream veto detector.
-The DS section features two layers of thin bars arranged horizontally and vertically, acting as a muon identification system, providing the measurement of its slope in both projections.
-The scintillating planes are interspersed with 20 cm thick iron blocks.